About the Wāvtech linkLD

 Made to interface

 Wāvtech's line driver/output converters feature speaker-level inputs with load resistors built-in, so the factory stereo won't shut down when it senses that no speakers are connected.
 But sometimes, like in a lot of newer Chrysler-made vehicles, that resistance is too high and the factory stereo doesn't like that either.
-The solution is Wavtech's linkLD cable, which plugs into the line output converter's speaker-level input terminal assembly, providing the new wiring terminals necessary for the installation, and satisfying the factory radio so it will play on.
+The solution is Wavtech's linkLD cable, which plugs into the line output converter's 2-channel speaker-level input terminal assembly, providing the new wiring terminals necessary for the installation, and satisfying the factory radio so it will play on.